-A candidate for admission must hold a degree deemed appropriate by the Board of Studies, or must fulfil the conditions described below.
-A suitable candidate who is not a graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of a similar professional institution, may be eligible for consideration for admission.
+A candidate for admission must hold an Honours degree deemed appropriate by the Board of Studies, or must fulfil the conditions described below.
+A candidate who is not a graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of a professional institution, may be eligible for consideration for admission.
 A candidate must normally have a minimum of three years' relevant work experience in a business/industrial organisation.
+Applicants will be required to complete the GMAT (Graduate Management Admissions Test).

-An applicant whose qualification is not in engineering or science will have to satisfy the Board of Studies of his or her suitability for the programme by virtue of their work experience and by meeting such other criteria as the Board may specify.
+A candidate whose qualification is not in engineering or science will have to satisfy the Board of Studies of his or her suitability for the programme by virtue of their work experience and by meeting such other criteria as the Board may specify.